eosnetworkfoundation/grant-framework/applications/fundle.md

 Role: Marketing & Brand Advisor

 Founder of branding and positioning agencies with over 25 years of experience.
-Colleagues, clients and project teams consider me as a positive-critical, enthusiastic person with a practical approach.
+Colleagues, clients and project teams consider me as a positive-critical person with a practical approach.
 I have always been a generalist with a sharp focus on details who was responsible for the clear translations from strategy to creation.
-Passion for the profession and solving problems; complex or simple, always with the highest attainable end result.
+Passion for solving problems; complex or simple, always with the highest attainable end result.

 **Zaisan**